AleisterCodely/Remiscrap/README.md

 <ul>
     <li><b>Remi-Cola Can:</b> A can of refreshing Remi-Cola!
 A common, small, low-value item you may find scattered in any level</li>
     <li><b>Alien Milady Fumo:</b> A <b>MEGASIZE</b> Alien Milady Fumo!
 A rare, gigantic, high-value plushie you may rarely find in any level</li>
-    <li><b>Remilia Cat Figurine:</b> A small, collectable figurine featuring the one and only remilia cat! so cute and also small!
+    <li><b>Remicat Figurine:</b> A small, collectable figurine featuring the one and only remilia cat! so cute and also small!
 An uncommon, small, mid-value item you may find scattered in any level</li>
 </ul>

 ![image](https://github.com/AleisterCodely/Remiscrap/assets/67978431/6e6cf5c7-c212-4e3d-8209-f30496af6e97)